-- Related to the initial recognition of an asset or liability in a transaction that is not a business combination and that affects neither accounting nor taxable profit; or - Associated with investments in subsidiaries, affiliates and joint ventures to the extent that the date on which the temporary difference will be reversed can be controlled and it is likely that the temporary difference will not be reversed in the foreseeable future.
+- related to the initial recognition of an asset or liability in a transaction that is not a business combination and that affects neither accounting nor taxable profit; or - associated with investments in subsidiaries, affiliates and joint ventures to the extent that the date on which the temporary difference will be reversed can be controlled and it is likely that the temporary difference will not be reversed in the foreseeable future.

-Deferred tax assets are recognised in respect of all tax-deductible temporary differences, tax losses carried forward and unused tax credits to the extent that it is probable that a future taxable profit will be available against which the differences can be utilised, except where the deductible temporary difference:
+Deferred tax assets are recognised for all deductible temporary differences, unused tax losses carried forward and unused tax credits to the extent that it is probable that future taxable profit, against which these differences can be utilised, will be available, unless the deductible temporary difference is:

-- Related to the initial recognition of an asset or liability in a transaction that is not a business combination and that affects neither accounting nor taxable profit; or - Related to investments in subsidiaries, affiliates and joint ventures to the extent that this difference will not be reversed in the foreseeable future
+- related to the initial recognition of an asset or liability in a transaction that is not a business combination and that affects neither accounting nor taxable profit; or - related to investments in subsidiaries, affiliates and joint ventures to the extent that this difference will not be reversed in the foreseeable future.